If an apparently strong-willed pastor admits struggles from the pulpit, it becomes a powerful preaching moment.

 Then, as a climax to all my work, I preached a hard-sell message, a the-time-for-fun-and-games-is-over sermon.

-We raised the money, all right, but I was criticized severely.
+It didn't work.
+We raised the money, all right, but in the meantime I was criticized severely.
 I so deeply offended one person, he left the church.
+And that upset his girlfriend terribly, because she had decided to stay!

 As I look back, I realize how manipulative the sermon was.
-I practically said that if people didn't give, they would get the fever!
-At that moment, the church didn't need a ...1
+I practically ...1